giulioGranata/user-dashboard/README.md

 # User Dashboard

-A responsive and accessible React + TypeScript dashboard for browsing teammates, filtering by role, and reviewing individual profiles.
+A responsive and accessible React + TypeScript dashboard for browsing users, filtering by role, and reviewing individual profiles.

 ## ✨ Features